Planning to Homeschool This Fall?

 Some school districts provide their own form—but you are not required to use it.
 District forms may include requests for more information than the law requires, such as grade level, school they would attend, or date of birth.
 HEAV’s Notice of Intent only includes information specifically required by the Virginia homeschool statute.
 Alternatively, you may simply write a letter notifying the district of your intent to homeschool.

 5. What about the description of curriculum?

-If you have chosen option (i) of the Homeschool Statute, then along with your NOI, you must provide a description of your curriculum, which is just a list of subjects to be studied during the coming year.
-On a separate paper, simply list each child’s name with the subjects you plan to teach, e.g. language arts, mathematics, history, science, art, music, etc.
+If you comply with the Homeschool Statute, then along with your NOI, you must provide a description of your curriculum, which is just a list of subjects to be studied during the coming year.
+On a separate paper, simply list each child’s name with the subjects you plan to teach, e.g. language arts, mathematics, history, science, art, music,

 6. Must I include my high school diploma?